FudaWiki/fudawiki-files/hanafuda/divination.md

 Next, place **4 face-up cards partially covering the 4th face-down row**.

+>If there are cards with matching suits on the above row, then stack them together.
+{.is-info}

+#### Playing Process
-If there are any face-up cards on the stacks that **match suit with any of the cards on the above face-up row**, remove them from the stack(s) and **place them on top of the matching card on the above face-up row**.
+If there are any face-up cards at the bottom of any of the stacks that **match suit with any of the cards on the above face-up row**, remove them from the stack(s) and **place them on top of the matching card on the above face-up row**.
 Otherwise, **place 4 more face-up cards below each stack**, and look for any matching cards again.

 **Continue the above process until there are no more cards left in the draw pile**.

 Finally, check the cards on the above face-up row, **look for any sets of four cards of the same suit, and write down their meanings** in order to read your fortune.

+>During the process, there are only a maximum of 4 suits that can be used in revealing the fortune, since the matching cards need to include any of the four face-up cards in the row above the stacks.
+So right away during the setup, you can already imagine what fortune you will get, but you need to "play Solitaire" to confirm those fortunes.
+{.is-info}

 ### Meaning of the suits